SEKOIA-IO/documentation/_shared_content/automate/library/onyphe.md

 ### Get Onion Scan

-Get information on the given onion domain with Onyphe
+Get information on the given onion domain with Onyphe.

 #### Arguments